 -1 - Session ends immediately, and Gigya gives you the option of creating a cookie that is stored on the site visitor's client (browser) which allows the site to control the session length within this 60 second window, after which the session is terminated if no cookie is found.
 A typical use case is when the session could include sensitive data (such as credit card details), and the session should be short, with the option of restarting the duration when users perform actions.
-Useful if you always and only set the session expiration via individual API methods or with each request, such as when the site session is controlled by a CMS (e.g., Drupal).
-For additional information see how to Control Session Expiration.
+Useful if you always set the session expiration via individual API methods or with each request, such as when the site session is controlled by a CMS (e.g., Drupal).
+For additional information, see how to Control Session Expiration.

 -2 - Session is valid forever.
 This is the default behavior when RaaS is not enabled in your site.

 Any custom integer - defines the number of seconds the session is active, e.g., 3600 (one hour).

 To dynamically terminate a Gigya session, you will need to generate and store a 'session-expiration' cookie.
 You should generate the cookie during each of your server responses, so that the expiration time is counted from the time of the latest user activity on the site.